styleguidist/react-styleguidist/docs/Webpack.md

 ## Next.js

-The [Next.js](https://nextjs.org/) framework abstracts away Webpack for you, but it still uses Webpack under the hood.
+The [Next.js](https://nextjs.org/) framework abstracts away webpack for you, but it still uses webpack under the hood.

 After configuring your webpack loaders in `styleguide.config.js` you will need to also configure Babel.
 First install all the required Babel dependencies: